Struggling to pay your energy bills?

 - Turn your thermostat down by one degree: £80

 - Turn off lights when leaving a room: £13

 Switch it off

-When your TV and other appliances are on stand-by mode, they're still using electricity.
-Whilst it’s not possible to switch your fridge and freezer off, items to consider switching off when not in use are:
+When your TV and other appliances are on standby, they're still using electricity.
+While it's not possible to switch off your fridge and freezer, other items to consider switching off when not in use include:

 - washing machines

 Adjusting the temperature of your fridge and freezer will help as well.
 The optimal temperature of your fridge should be between 3 and 5 degrees Celsius, and between -15 and -18 degrees Celsius for your freezer.

 Every degree lower requires an additional 5% more energy to process - it all adds up.